abdnh/anki-incontext/README.md

 More sites and languages may be supported in the future.

-Fetched sentences are saved locally in the `user_files/{lang}_sentences.json` files and used in subsequent reviews of the same card.
+Fetched sentences are saved locally in the `user_files/sentences.db` file and used in subsequent reviews of the same card.

-The add-on has a graphical interface to manage sentences that can be accessed from **Tools > InContext**.
+The add-on has an experimental graphical interface to manage sentences that can be accessed from **Tools > InContext**.

 Download this deck for a demo of the add-on: https://drive.google.com/file/d/1Era5ksSa59xjB3ZbVQsdoTbQEigzh6Bi/view?usp=sharing

-**Disclaimer: The add-on is very experimental currently and the storage format is likely to undergo big changes.**

 ## TODO
 - [ ] Improve interface.